evalscience/recerts/app/changelog/sources/file1.md

-This version introduces groundbreaking features for managing and interacting with ecocerts on our platform.
-This release significantly expands the capabilities of our ecosystem, allowing users to both showcase their own ecocerts and support others in meaningful ways.
+This version introduces groundbreaking features for managing and interacting with recerts on our platform.
+This release significantly expands the capabilities of our ecosystem, allowing users to both showcase their own recerts and support others in meaningful ways.

 We've reimagined how users can engage with environmental certificates, introducing a comprehensive system for listing, donating, and claiming impact.
 These enhancements reflect our commitment to building a more interconnected and impactful environmental certification platform.

 The addition of our new changelog system ensures complete transparency about platform updates, making it easier for our community to stay informed about the latest features and improvements as we continue to grow.

-### Ecocert Listing
+### Recert Listing

-- Implemented personal ecocert dashboard
+- Implemented personal recert dashboard
 - Added detailed certificate visualization
 - Enhanced metadata display for each certificate
 - Streamlined certificate management interface